THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 It also subtly implies that I was going to get a first date with them.
-When they ask me in person, I then give them the level of detail I gave above.
-I’m creating a space where women are asking me questions.
+When they ask me in person, I then give them the level of detail I gave you about it just now.

 6. A/B Test Your Photos

 Photos have nothing to do with how to write a dating profile, but photos are equally important.

 Exhaustive testing was done when it came to my photos: the angle, how many to include, activities captured, etc. I strongly recommend you do the same.

 That testing will pay dividends off in the end with the quality of women you’ll be dating.